Purchase price does not equal total cost

 | Typical purchase price | approx. 800 € | approx. 950 € (Δ +150 €) |

-Calculation: Δ = €150 surcharge / €238/year Savings ≈ 0.63 years (approx. 8 months).
+Calculation: Δ = €150 price premium / €238/year savings ≈ 0.63 years (approx. 8 months).
 For any drive with more than 2,000 operating hours per year, IE4 is clearly the economically superior choice.
 An overview of all efficiency classes IE1-IE5 can be found in the guide IE Efficiency Classes: IE1 to IE5 Explained.

 CO₂ balance Scope 2: Emissions from operating electricity